liuchihl/liuchihl.github.io/content/_index.md

           location: Corvallis, USA
           date_start: '2019-09-01'
           date_end: '2023-11-30'
+          description: |
-          description: 'Under the supervision of [Bill Smyth](https://blogs.oregonstate.edu/salty/) and collaboration with [Alexis Kaminski](https://akkaminski.github.io/).
-The project includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer.'
+            '-Under the supervision of [Bill Smyth](https://blogs.oregonstate.edu/salty/) and collaboration with [Alexis Kaminski](https://akkaminski.github.io/).
+The project includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer. (checkout my [project](https://liuchihl.github.io/#projects) for more detail!)

+            - Enhanced analytical capabilities through the derivation of mathematical theories, improved numerical proficiency by customizing FORTRAN code, and refined coding skills through postprocessing and organizing DNS outputs using MATLAB.

+            - Extensively utilized high-performance computing and optimized resource allocation.

+            - Developed strong critical thinking and problem-solving abilities, alongside effective communication skills, by participating in conferences and publishing research in Journal of Fluid Mechanics.'

         - title: Faculty Research Assistant
           company: Institute of Oceanography, National Taiwan University
           company_url: 'http://www.oc.ntu.edu.tw/oceng/'